CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 }
 ```

-To get the set number, we simply shift the input memory address down to get rid of the offset bits, then extract just the set bits from the address (ignoring the tag).
+To get the set number, we simply shift the input memory address down to get rid of the offset bits, then extract only the set bits from the address (ignoring the tag).

-Our `get_tag` method is similar except that we do not need to use a mask to extract the tag bits (because the upper bits will all be 0 in our shifted address).
+Our `get_tag` method is similar, except that we do not need to use a mask to extract the tag bits (because the upper bits will all be 0 in our shifted address).

 ```cpp
 // Extract the tag